Chris-Dee/Game-Authoring-Engine--OOGAsandwich-/revised_API.md

 --
 The goals of the Authoring Environment are as follows: the environment should be modular to allow for isolation of elements and a minimization of dependencies, the environment should be extendable to allow for future elements to be added to a game through the authoring environment, and the environment should be intuitive to use, making it easier for developers to use the environment than to manually code an entire game.

 The goal of modularity can be accomplished by separating elements into separate classes, with one centralized class (a level or gameobject class) holding all of the individual components together.
-In this way, the only dependency between all of the objects is the commmon level they share - the behavior of one object or force should not rely on the behavior of another object or class.
+In this way, the only dependency between all of the objects is the commmon level they share (and the common characteristics of this level) - the behavior of one object or force should not rely on the behavior of another object or class.

 The goal of extendability can be accomplished through the use of object and force templates to allow for new types of objects and forces to be created from the same source.
-The methods used to add the objects or forces to the level of a game will rely on the templates as opposed to the individual classes, meaning there will be minimal code modification required to add in new objects or forces.
+The methods used to add the objects or forces to the level of a game will rely on the templates as opposed to the individual classes, meaning there will be minimal code modification required to add in new types of objects or forces, or to combine or add events.

 The goal of intuitiveness will be more difficult to plan from the start, as how "intuitive" a certain program is depends on feedback from individual users.
 However, to set a solid foundation to make the program more intuitive, the program can use an interactive GUI that minimizes user input through text and makes adjustments simple (i.e. using sliders to toggle variables, checkboxes to add/remove forces, the ability to immediately save information in the enviornment for quick-play capabilities).
 We believe that such features of our code will make it easier for the designer to use the authoring environment, and thereby make the front-end authoring GUI seem more intuitive.
+The different data needed to completely define a game object will also be presented in a user-friendly and easy to understand way, not appearing in the wasy it was coded (i.e. collision ID can be names in the interface, as will movement patterns and collision patterns.